French Line Infantry Colours

 Number of colours per regiment

-In line infantry regiments (excluding Gardes units, the Grenadiers de France and all Swiss regiments), the ordonnance of February 10, 1749 reduced the number of colours carried by each battalion from three to two: the colonel company of the first battalion carried the colonel colour while another company of the same battalion carried an ordonnance colour.
-All other battalions of the same regiment carried two ordonnance colours.
-This ordonnance was confirmed by the instructions of June 9, 1753.
-When a battalion was deployed in order of battle, its two colours were placed in the centre (the ordonnance of 1755, specified that they should be placed in the second rank).
+Prior to the ordonnance of 10 February 1749, each battalion of a French line infantry regiment (excluding Gardes units and all Swiss regiments) carried three colours: the colonel company of the first battalion carried the colonel colour while two other companies of the same battalion carried an ordonnance colour.
+All other battalions of the same regiment carried three ordonnance colours.
 In the first battalion, the colonel colour was always placed to the right of the ordonnance colour.

 Gilbert Noury for all illustrations and for the initial version of this article.